pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/deploy-changes.md

 Lastly, you'll make a few adjustments to make these resources accessible on the Internet.

-For the bucket itself, you'll need two new resources: a `BucketOwnershipControls` resource, to define the bucket's file-ownership settings, and a `BucketPublicAccessBlock` resource to allows the bucket to be accessed publicly.
+For the bucket itself, you'll need two new resources: a `BucketOwnershipControls` resource, to define the bucket's file-ownership settings, and a `BucketPublicAccessBlock` resource to allow the bucket to be accessed publicly.

 For the `BucketObject`, you'll need an access-control (ACL) setting of `public-read` to allow the page to be accessed anonymously (e.g., in a browser) and a content type of `text/html` to tell AWS to serve the file as a web page.
 Add the following lines to your program, updating the `BucketObject` in place: